th1337/NodeCpp/README.md

 	sudo nginx -c <path to nginx.conf>
 	# spawn the fcgi app on port 8000 with no fork
 	spawn-fcgi -p 8000 -n hello_world

+A complete running application is available in NodeCpp/samples.
+Just use Cmake to compile it.

+### Application

+Then, you are ready to getting started with writing your NodeCpp application.
+You should create an application class, inheriting from NodeCpp::Application :

+	#include "NodeCpp/Application.h"
+	using namespace NodeCpp;

+	class HelloApplication : public Application
+	{
+	public:
+	    HelloApplication();
+	    ~HelloApplication();

+	protected:
+	    void InitRoutes();
+	    void InitControllers();

+	};

+Your application is the basis of your API.
+You should declare your Controllers and your Routes in it.

+### Controllers

+The Controllers are the core of your REST Api.
+They contain the methods which will be called to process the incoming requests.
+Just extend from NodeCpp::Controller, and declare them in your application :

+	#include "NodeCpp/controller.h"

+	using namespace NodeCpp;

+	class HelloController : public Controller
+	{
+	public:
+	    HelloController(){}
+	    ~HelloController();
+	    void Init();
+	    void PreDispatch();
+	    void PostDispatch();

+	    Response HtmlHelloWorld(const Request& request);

+	};
+The method HtmlHelloWorld will contain the code to process the incoming request.
+Declare the controller in your application :

+	class HelloApplication : public Application
+	{
+	 ...
+	private :
+	    HelloController hello_controller;

+	};
+If you have any particular initialization to do for your controller, just put it in HelloController::Init().
+And call HelloController::Init() in HelloApplication::Init().

+### Routes

+The routes are the way to tell NodeCpp the link between an URL and a method in a controller.
+They should be specified in NodeCpp::InitRoute() :

+	void HelloApplication::InitRoutes()
+	{
+	   //Here, add the routes
+	   AddRoute("/hello/world", static_cast<Controller::ControllerAction>(&HelloController::HtmlHelloWorld), &hello_controller);

+	}
+We specify here that a request with the URL "/hello/world" will be processed by the method HelloController::HtmlHelloWorld.
+In HelloController, just process the request :

+	Response HelloController::HtmlHelloWorld(const Request& request)
+	{
+		    Response response;

+	    stringstream response_stream;
+	    response_stream << "<html>\n"
+	                    << "  <head>\n"
+	                    << "    <title>Hello, World!</title>\n"
+	                    << "  </head>\n"
+	                    << "  <body>\n"
+	                    << "    <h1>Hello World, welcome page</h1>\n"
+	                    << "  </body>\n"
+	                    << "</html>\n";

+	    response.SetStatusCode(200, "OK");
+	    response.SetHeader("Content-Type", "text/html");
+	    response.SetContent(response_stream.str());

+	    return response;
+	}

+### Supported URL

+NodeCpp allows you to use standard URLs, with parameters :
+For example, you can declare URLs in addRoutes() such as "/hello/{name}/world", where "name" is the name of a parameter in the URL.
+You can find back the value in the Request object passed to your controller :

+	Response HelloController::HtmlHelloWorld(const Request& request)
+	{
+		request.GetParameter("name", "default value");
+	}
+For the query parameters "/hello/world?id=123", you can find back the value of "id" :

+		request.getQueryParameter("id", "default value");

+### Tests

+You can run NodeCpp tests :  they are located in "tests" directory.
+The tests are run under the googletest framework.
+A makefile is provided, just call make and then execute test program.